octocampus/starburst-data/README.md

 Dremio and Starburst Enterprise are both configured to query the same Apache Iceberg table stored in MinIO S3, utilizing a shared Hive Metastore deployed in a Kubernetes environment.
 This setup allows both platforms to access the same data source, enabling consistent data management and analysis across different query engines

+# Benshmarking Straburst Entreprise & Dremio Entreprise using Jmeter

+### Steps to Install Apache JMeter
+1. Download Apache JMeter (I installed apache-jmeter-5.6.3 2 and once the download is complete, extract the JMeter archive to a location of your choice)
+2. Install Java (if not already installed).
+JMeter requires Java (JDK or JRE) to be installed.
+Ensure you have at least Java 8 or a newer version.
+3. Start Apache JMeter